 Admission with consent of the instructor.
 Fall and spring semesters.
-The Department.2019-20: Offered in Fall 2019 and Spring 2020
+The Department.2022-23: Not offered

 The senior honors seminar supports the first half of senior thesis work in philosophy.
 It will provide a hands-on introduction to philosophical research.
 During the course of the semester, students will fine-tune and develop their initial thesis proposals into detailed thesis plans, and then draft significant chunks of their eventual theses.
 This will be accomplished through close reading and discussion of central texts, structured writing, and the eventual sharing of student drafts.
 By the end of the semester, students will be connected with a faculty member who will then direct their research through the second semester of the honors work.

 Requisite: Departmental approval of a thesis proposal due the first day of the fall semester.
 Fall semester.
-Professor Moore.2019-20: Offered in Fall 2019
+Professor Moore.2022-23: Not offered

 Required of candidates for Honors in Philosophy.
 Directed research culminating in a substantial essay on a topic chosen by the student and approved by the Department.